 Levada do Caldeirao Verde – PR 9

 Let’s be honest.
 The beginning of this trail doesn’t look as beautiful or as exciting as the other hikes in Madeira.
-Queimadas Forest Park looks like a nice area with blooming azaleas, a small river, and a couple of ducks, but soon you find yourself walking on a muddy forest path with nothing interesting to see.
+Queimadas Forest Park itself is a really nice area with blooming azaleas, a small river, and a couple of ducks, but soon you find yourself walking on a muddy forest path with nothing interesting to see.
 Keep on going!
 You’ll be glad you did.

 The biggest reward of the Levada do Caldeirao Verde hike is towards the end.
 As you pass a few smaller waterfalls, you reach four tunnels (bring a torch!) and from then it just gets better and better.
 We all loved hiking through these tunnels!
 Our kids thought it was the coolest and the most adventurous hike ever.

-Finally you reach the end of this hike – Caldeirao Verde waterfall that’s just mesmerising.
+Finally, you reach the end of this hike – Caldeirao Verde waterfall that’s just mesmerizing.
 The sheer drop of the wall is so high that it seems that there is no end (or beginning) to this narrow stream of water in front of you.
 It’s a perfect place for a picnic and if it’s warm I think you could easily go for a swim here too.

 It was raining and cold when we did this hike in April, so no swimming for us.
 But in a way the Levada do Caldeirao Verde is probably the best bad weather hike in Madeira.
 It can be easily done when it rains.
 The biggest part of the hike is in the forest and the trees protect you from the rain.

-- Starting point: Queimadas Forest Park (parking lot is really tiny here, although they are expanding it).
-It might be better to leave your car at the Pico das Pedras parking lot and start from there.
-The hike will be a bit longer, but it will save you lots of time and frustration of trying to park your car.
-You can also do this hike with an organised small group tour from Funchal.
+- Starting point: Queimadas Forest Park – this parking lot has been recently expanded and it’s now much easier to park here than when we visited.
+Alternatively, you can leave your car at the Pico das Pedras parking lot and start from there.
+You can also do this hike with an organized small group tour from Funchal.

-- Biggest challenge: Parking.
+- Biggest challenge: Mud and narrow sections with steep drops.
 The hike itself doesn’t have much elevation so it’s quite easy (but long).
-However, muddy slippery paths and narrow sections make it really challenging at times.
+However, muddy slippery paths and narrow paths make it really challenging at times.

 - Hiking with kids: This is one hike I found really quite dangerous to do with young kids.
 Our boys did it well, but you better hold on to your kids when the path gets really narrow.
 I wouldn’t take really small kids on this hike.

-- Facilities: There is a public bathroom at the start of the walk.
+- Facilities: There is a public bathroom and a small café at the start of the walk.